Today, Alexander Afanasyev, a full stack developer ends your quest by sharing his experience in an exclusive interview.

 We’ve picked MongoDB, Tornado framework, talking to the database via the “Motor” Python to MongoDB async database driver, multiple Nginx instances and, if I remember correctly, Varnish as a caching layer.

-The main challenge was keeping the data up-to-date – since there was no schema, we had to maintain the integrity and correctness of the data by having a variety of background celery tasks which required additional time to write and test.
+The main challenge was keeping the data up-to-date – since there was no schema, we had to maintain the integrity and correctness of the data by having a variety of background celery tasks that required additional time to write and test.

 Even though we gave up due to time constraints and switched to a more classical Django+PostgreSQL, the Tornado-based solution was blazingly fast and scalable.